6 out of 10 businesses are victims of social engineering attacks

 60% of businesses were victims of social engineering attacks in 2016.
 And 91% of all data breaches start with a social engineering attack.

-Graphus leverages machine learning, big data analytics, and the graph theory to quickly analyze an organization’s internal and external interactions developing a unique fingerprint and trust rating for each sender.
+Graphus leverages machine learning, big data algorithms, and the graph theory to quickly analyze an organization’s internal and external interactions developing a unique fingerprint and trust rating for each sender.
 Trustworthiness is instantly analyzed allowing for sophisticated social engineering attacks to be identified.

 Successful social engineering attacks can lead to account compromise giving cybercriminals full access to your communications.
 Cybercrimmals then use this information to launch additional social engineering attacks against your organization.